-Applicants must provide sufficient documentation as evidence, including a formal application form, the learning portfolio and/or any other evidence requested.
+Applicants must provide sufficient documentation as evidence, including a formal application form (RPL Application - please click here to submit your application), the learning portfolio and/or any other evidence requested.
 The prior learning material presented, would need to match the learning outcomes required by the relevant programme.